Command line basics

 In some environments, like PowerShell on Windows, the authors of the command

 line system decided they know better and "help" the user to use another tool

 curl is typed, by providing an alias that takes

 precedence when a command line is executed.
 In order to use curl properly with

 PowerShell, you need to type in its full name including the extension:

 Different command-line environments will also have different maximum command line lengths and force the users to limit how large amount of data that can be put into a single line. curl adapts to this by offering a way to provide command-line options through a file—or from stdin—using the -K option.

 Garbage in, garbage out

-curl has very little will of its own.
-It tries to please you and your wishes to a very large extent.
+curl has little will of its own.
+It tries to please you and your wishes to a large extent.
 It also means that it will try to play with what you give it.
 If you misspell an option, it might do something unintended.
 If you pass in a slightly illegal URL, chances are curl will still deal with it and proceed.
 It means that you can pass in crazy data in some options and you can have curl pass on that crazy data in its transfer operation.

 This is a design choice, as it allows you to really tweak how curl does its protocol communications and you can have curl massage your server implementations in the most creative ways.